-I wanted to explain the differences between all of the types of credit cards and award currencies that I discuss on this blog.
-This is something that tends to be confusing for those who are new to award travel, so I hope this helps to clarify.
+There are differences between the types of credit cards and award currencies that I discuss on this blog.
+This is something that tends to be confusing for those who are new to award travel, so I hope this helps.

 Most credit cards that earn points/miles that you can redeem for travel fall into one of 4 categories: